MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-treemaps.md

 ## Create a basic treemap

-YOu'll edit a report to add a basic treemap.
+You'll edit a report to add a basic treemap.

 1. Select the **Total stores** tile to open the **Store Sales Overview** report.